MineKara/MineKara/README.md

     <img width="40%" src="images/dt_sc.jpg">
 </p>

-Versatile BIM Specialist with a strong foundation in spatial data management and 3D modeling.
-Eager to transition into data science, bringing a blend of analytical skills, programming proficiency, and a passion for uncovering insights from complex datasets.
-Committed to continuous learning and staying current with evolving industry trends.
-Excited to apply spatial intelligence and technical expertise to solve real-world problems through data-driven solutions.
+I am a dedicated and ambitious professional with a background in data science and a strong passion for leveraging data to derive insights and drive innovation.
+My journey in various industries has equipped me with a robust foundation in utilizing advanced analytical techniques to extract valuable insights from complex datasets.
+I am deeply committed to applying my skills and expertise in data science to solve challenging problems and contribute to meaningful advancements in the field.
+My ultimate goal is to harness the power of data-driven approaches to drive positive impact and transformation across diverse domains.

 ## Tech Stack 💻